 - Genetically predisposed

-In addition, some triggers cause mast cells to degranulate and release mediators in those who are susceptible.
+Additionally, certain triggers cause mast cells to degranulate and release mediators in individuals who are susceptible.

 MCAS triggers are: